spinnaker/spinnaker.github.io/README.md

 ## Host the website on Amazon S3

+Hosting the documentation website on Amazon S3 allows review from look/feel perspective before a Pull request is submitted.
+This allows peer reviews of a breaking change without the needs of any technical setup for the reviewer.

 1. [Enable static website hosting on a S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/static-website-hosting.html)
 1. `gem install s3_website`
 1. `s3_website cfg create`